Ralli Museum guide starts with hours, directions, entrance fee and then we are going to tour both museums. Let’s begin!

 There is an outside patio on the second floor with beautiful sculptures.
 Here are some of them.

-And my last photo of that day was this statue outside Ralli 1.
+And my last photo of that day was of this statue outside Ralli 1.

-I did not expect the museums to be that big.
-Covering both museums at a quite quick pace took us about two and a half hours.
-And according to Google’s data: “People typically spend up to 1.5 hours here”.
+Covering both museums fairly quickly took us, on average, about two and a half hours.
+According to Google’s data, “People typically spend up to 1.5 hours here.”

 Summary

 We loved the Ralli museums.
-There are a lot of beautiful paintings, statues, and architecture.
-The exhibitions are diverse, and everybody can find what he or she likes.
-Thus, if you are in the area, I would highly recommend visiting it.
-Moreover, there are other attractions nearby.
-A Combined visit to Caesarea National Park and Ralli Museum can serve as a great half-day (to a full day) experience.
+There are many beautiful paintings, statues, and architecture.
+The exhibitions are diverse, and everybody can find what they like.
+Thus, if you are in the area, I would highly recommend visiting them.

-Moreover, check out Caesarea page for additional info about the city.
+Moreover, check out Caesarea for additional info about the city.

 Have you ever been to the Ralli Museum?
 Tell us about your experience in the comments below.